 Another difference between the Acts involves the statute of limitations.
 Under the Occupational Diseases Act, an employee must file an application with the Board within two years after the date of disablement (not the date of the accident as under the Worker's Compensation Act).
 Where the employee has died from an alleged occupational disease, the statutory dependents must file an application with the Board within two years after the date of the employee's death.
 In addition, an employee is conclusively deemed to have been exposed to the hazards of an occupational disease where he has been employed for any length of time in an occupation or process in which the hazard of that disease exists.
-The employer liable for the compensation is the employer in whose employment the employee was last exposed to the hazards of the occupational disease claimed regardless of the length of time of the last employer in whose employment the employer liable is the last employer in whose employment the employer liable is the last employer in whose employment the employer liable is the last employer in whose employment the employee was exposed during a period of 60 days or more to the hazard of the occupational disease.
+The employer liable for the compensation is the employer in whose employment the employee was last exposed to the hazards of the occupational disease claimed regardless of the length of time of the last exposure.
+However, in cases involving silicosis or asbestosis, the only employer liable is the last employer in whose employment the employee was exposed during a period of 60 days or more to the hazard of the occupational disease.
 The insurance carrier liable is the carrier whose policy was in effect covering the employer liable on the last day of exposure rendering the employer liable.
 Ind.
 Code §22-3-7-33.